CatalonianPunIntended/anxiety/scenes/act1.md

 `bb({eyes:"normal"});`

 {{if !_.fifteencigs}}
-b: Així que hauriem d'anar a la festa!
+b: Així que hauríem d'anar a la festa!
 {{/if}}

 {{if _.parasite}}